 Strengthening graduate education within academic departments and degree programs is crucial for ensuring our students have the best possible educational experiences.

-Dynamic changes within universities and disciplines as well as broader contexts make thoughtful reconsideration of our approaches to graduate education a top priority.
-The VPGE’s SCORE (Strengthening the Core) Academic Innovation Funds are available to help faculty to scrutinize long-existing practices and test new approaches for graduate education, within a department or across several academic programs.
+The VPGE’s SCORE (Strengthening the Core) Academic Innovation Funds are available for faculty to examine long-existing practices and experiment with new approaches for graduate education, within a degree program or across several academic programs.

 In 2020-21, VPGE will focus SCORE funding on projects related to diversity, inclusion, equity, and justice, in alignment with the University’s IDEAL Initiative and VPGE’s commitment to advancing racial justice.
 This focus does not exclude other promising ideas, though we hope that you consider the impact of the project on the experiences of students with diverse backgrounds and experiences in your degree program.

 We encourage faculty to explore opportunities for cost-sharing by schools, degree programs, and other campus centers and institutes, to allow our limited SCORE funds to support more projects.
 We seek innovative projects for which SCORE serves as seed funding for a pilot or proof-of-concept project.
 We also encourage faculty to engage students in the project development and implementation, as this provides valuable “ground-truthing” for faculty and professional experience for students.

 The types of projects SCORE might fund include: